SupercomputingWales/slurm_advanced_topics/_episodes/08-packages.md

 To install a package we recommend using the `pip` functionality with a virtual environment.
 Using the previously recommdended `--user` option can cause problems due to not being isolated and conflict with other packages.
 Pip provides many packages of Python and handles dependencies between the packages.
 For a user on Hawk it may require 2 steps.

-To create a virtual environment and update Pip run:
+To create a virtual environment and update Pip (updating Pip resolves odd behaviour especially when detecting available platform downloads) run:
 ~~~
 $ python3 -m venv my_env
 $ ./my_env/bin/activate